Is My Shrimp Dead Or Molting?

 How Do Shrimp Act When Molting?

-Once fully hardened again, the newly moulted shrimp is quite fragile but also more agile than before due to its increased size which allows it greater mobility underwater in order to escape any potential danger that comes their way.
+Once hardened, the newly molted shrimp is fragile but more agile due to its increased size, allowing greater underwater mobility to escape potential danger.

 How Long Does It Take a Shrimp to Molt?